sleddog/methods-spring-2020/PANEL.md

 One favorite app on your phone.

 Do you find it more difficult to adapt to people you work with or the new technologies?

+Any tips for interns?
+(Interviewing and once you have the postition)